yarafe/Test/Sentinel/faz-microsoft-sentinel2.md

 - Step 1: Create DCR and Custom Table(based on DCR)

-Navigate to Log Analytics Workspace Go to:
-Log Analytics Workspace -> Settings -> Tables
-Then select: Create -> New custom log (DCR-based)
+Navigate to Log Analytics Workspace -> Settings -> Tables Then select: Create -> New custom log (DCR-based)
 ![ Create Custom Table](images/customtable1.png)
 Create a New DCR and assign it to your custom table.
 ![ Create DCR From Custom Table](images/create-dcr-from-customtable.png)
-Use the sample file provided below to define the schema for your custom table:
+Use the sample file to define the schema for your custom table.
+Ensure the sample aligns with the structure of syslog messages forwarded from FortiAnalyzer.
+The sample Below should match rfc-5424.
 <pre><code>
 {
   "pri": "189",